jxmked/About/README.md

 # `Intro🇵🇭`
-`Hope you'll like some of my projects`
+> Hope you'll like some of my projects and scripts
+> that I created and/or develop to boost my productivity
-`and useful as you wish. 🤦‍♂️🙃`
+> and useful as you wish. 🤦‍♂️🙃

 - [Repo_Clone](https://github.com/jxmked/Repo_Clone)
   - [Repo Clone Page](https://jxmked.github.io/Repo_Clone)